Kyiv will investigate video that appears to show Ukrainian forces shooting Russian prisoners of war

-A voice accuses a Russian soldiers of “slamming” Kharkiv, Ukraine’s second-largest city, where civilians have borne the brunt of relentless Russian bombardments.
+A voice accuses Russian soldiers of “slamming” Kharkiv, Ukraine’s second-largest city, where civilians have borne the brunt of relentless Russian bombardments.
 Translators who examined the video said Kharkiv is pronounced with a “h,” the Ukrainian way.
 Everyone in the clip speaks in Russian.

 The video, the content of which Ukrainian authorities say they cannot confirm but will investigate, began circulating on pro-Russian media channels and on social media Sunday.
 It was filmed near a dairy plant in the village of Malaya Rohan, in the Kharkiv region, according to geolocation by The Washington Post.
 It first appeared online on Sunday, two days after Ukrainian forces announced on Telegram that they had retaken the village.